RolandChristensen/developer-journal/_drafts/git.md

 1. Click the ***Confirm merge*** button
 1. In general, you should then click the ***Delete branch*** button, unless your team has a different process for the deletion of feature branches.

-On your local machine you will want to merge the pull request into your local ***main*** branch and delete the feature branch:
+On your local machine you will want to fetch and merge the pull request into your local ***main*** branch and delete the feature branch:
 1. `git checkout main`
-1. `git pull`
+1. `git pull`: fetches and merges ***main*** branch from the remote
 1. `git branch -d {feature-branch-name}` to delete the feature branch.

+# Double Check Your Work
+It is a good practice to double check everything you do before ***staging*** or ***committing***.
+It is also a good idea to review your ***commits*** before the final push to the remote.

+## Git Diff Before Staging
+Double check your work before you add it to the "staging" area.
+`$ git diff`

+The following assumes you use the *vimdiff* tool:
+1. Arrow down, arrow up, page down, page up to navigate changes from all files.
+2. Enter "q" to exit the diff tool.

+The diff in the command line is useful, but there are much better tools for viewing diffs (Visual Studio Git extension for one)

+## Git Diff Between Staged Files and Last Commit
+Once staged, you may want to see the difference between staged files and the last commit before committing.
+`git diff --staged` or `$ git diff --cached`

+## View Commits on Feature Branch since it was Checked Out
+If you planned well and used good messages, you should be able to clearly see the design of the code in the ***commit log***.
+`git log --oneline main..branch-name` displays only the commits you created since the feature branch was checked out.